gabrielstramontin/mslearn-AzureManagementTasks/Instructions/Labs/01-prepare.md

 6. Select **Create**.
 7. Wait for the screen to refresh and show **Your deployment is complete**.
 8. Select **Home** to return to the Azure portal home page.

+Congratulations!
+You've completed the **Prepare** exercise.
+Return to Microsoft Learn to continue the guided project.